kristinriebe/provenance-rave/readme-implementation-notes.md

 then a string datatype is assumed.
 This is good enough for us now, so I'll just skip explicitly mentioning the datatypes for now.

 ### IVOA serialization
-According to the IVOA Provenance DM requirements, is must be possible to serialize the provenance information into at least one of the W3C formats.
+According to the IVOA Provenance DM requirements, it must be possible to serialize the provenance information into at least one of the W3C formats.
 Since we also define additional classes and additional/different attributes in IVOA Provenance DM, we also need a serialization format that can reflect these classes and attributes directly.

 If someone intends to use provenance records with W3C-clients/tools, he/she should use a W3C compliant serialization.
 But then one cannot make use of the additional features.